 Since this drive writes in only one format, you can ignore the other device files that are created for this drive.

 Configuring Nonstandard Tape Drives

-For the IRIX system to recognize these drives, specific entries are needed in the kernel.
-See "Changing the /var/sysgen/master.d/scsi File" on page 105 for instructions on adding these entries.
+For the IRIX system to recognize nonstandard drives, specific entries are needed in the kernel.
+See "Changing the /var/sysgen/master.d/scsi File" on page 90 for instructions on adding the following entries.